chris-wood/chris-wood.github.io/_drafts/key_exchange.md

 y = (g^x2)^x1      y = (g^x1)^x2

    k_g = H(y) XOR k_p // k_p is the pre-shared key
 ~~~

-The claim was that this deter MitM attacks since an adversary is not
+The claim was that this deters MitM attacks since an adversary is not
 expected to have the pre-shared key and can therefore
 not derive the group key (the pre-shared key is never sent over the air).